aceinnolab/Inkycal/README.md

 Inkycal is a software written in python for selected E-Paper displays.
 It converts these displays into useful information dashboards.
 It's open-source, free for personal use, fully modular and user-friendly.
-Despite all this, Inkycal can run well even on the Raspberry Pi Zero.
-Oh, and it's open for third-party modules!
+Despite all this, Inkycal can run well even on the Raspberry Pi Zero W. Oh, and it's open for third-party modules!
 Hooray!

 ## ⚠️ Warning: long installation time expected!